zephyrproject-rtos/zephyr/doc/guides/networking/network_monitoring.rst

    net capture cleanup

 It is not necessary to use ``net-shell`` for configuring the monitoring.
-The network capture API functions can be called by the application if needed.
+The :ref:`network capture API <net_capture_interface>` functions can be called by the application if needed.

 Wireshark Configuration
 ***********************